LaunchCodeEducation/java-web-dev-curriculum/content/inheritance/reading/cat-classes/_index.md

 ```

 {{% notice red Warning "rocket" %}}
-The above constructor is a bad one, and is included merly to introduce syntax and usage.
+The above constructor is a bad one, and is included merely to introduce syntax and usage.
 We would not want to have a constructor for `HouseCat` that didn't initialize an essential field such as `name`.
 {{% /notice %}}